sujithv28/Deep-Leafsnap/README.md

 # Deep-LeafSnap
 LeafSnap replicated using deep neural networks to test accuracy compared to traditional computer vision methods.
+Model is built off VGG 16 for ImageNet.

 ## Files
 * `model.py` trains a convolutional neural network on the dataset.